fyc0322/CSE701_Project3/README.md

 **Integration a b eps**: where Integration indicates that we are going to do integration from a to b with precision eps.

-**Get_zero a b h eps**: where Get_zero indicates that we are going to find all the zero values of input formula in the range of a and b with step h and precision eps.
+**Get_zero a b h eps**: where Get_zero indicates that we are going to find all the zero values of input formula in the range from a to b with step h and precision eps.
 Get_zero is based on Bisection method so it needs a step.

-**Limit a b  h  eps**: where Limit1 indicates that we are going to find the limit value of formula in given range and other input parameters’ meaning are just like these in Get_zero.
+**Limit a b  h  eps**: where Limit1 indicates that we are going to find the limit value of formula in the given range and other input parameters’ meaning are just like these in Get_zero.

 **Integration_0_inf**: Do integration from 0 to infinity.